There are only a finite number of excluded minors for the class of bicircular matroids

 We now describe how a bicircular matroid with an essential 2-separation may become essentially 3-connected after deleting or contracting an element.

-An edge $e$ in a connected graph is a \emph{pendant} if after deleting loops it has an end vertex of degree 1.
-Its vertex of degree 1 (after deleting loops) is its \emph{pendant vertex}.
-A set of edges is a \emph{pendant set} if they share the same pair of ends and after deleting all but one of them the remaining edge is a pendant.

-A \emph{balloon} in a bicircular representation $G$ for a matroid is a maximal set of edges $X$ such that $G[X]$ is a subdivision of either a loop, or the graph consisting of a single edge with a loop incident to one of its ends, and $V(X) \cap V(E(G)-X) = \{v\}$, where if $G[X]$ has a vertex of degree 1, then this vertex is $v$; we call $v$ the balloon's \emph{vertex of attachment}.
+Recall that a \emph{balloon} in a bicircular representation $G$ for a matroid is a maximal set of edges $X$ such that $G[X]$ is a subdivision of either a loop, or the graph consisting of a single edge with a loop incident to one of its ends, and $V(X) \cap V(E(G)-X) = \{v\}$, where if $G[X]$ has a vertex of degree 1, then this vertex is $v$; we call $v$ the balloon's \emph{vertex of attachment}.
 The vertices in $V(X)-\{v\}$ are the \emph{internal vertices} of the balloon.
 A \emph{line} of $G$ is a set of edges $Y$ not contained in a balloon such that $G[Y]$ is a maximal path all of whose internal vertices have degree 2 in $G$ and whose end vertices have degree at least 3.
-The end vertices of a subgraph induced by a line are the \emph{vertices of attachement} of the line; internal vertices of the path are the \emph{internal vertices} of the line.
-A balloon or a line is \emph{trivial} if it consists of just a single edge.
+The end vertices of a subgraph induced by a line are the \emph{vertices of attachment} of the line; internal vertices of the path are the \emph{internal vertices} of the line. {While balloons and lines are sets of edges, we may speak of a balloon or line when referring to a subgraph induced by a balloon or line, when the meaning is clear from context.} A balloon or a line is \emph{trivial} if it consists of just a single edge.